 3. Other Key Observations

 In StratusLIVE 365, credit card processing is included out-of-the-box in a solution we built and support.
-More importantly, this is directly linked to your merchant account so StratusLIVE never takes fees off the top.
-Your credit card fees are whatever you have negotiated and there are no additional monthly fees to use it.
+More importantly, this is directly linked to your merchant account, so StratusLIVE never takes fees off the top.
+Your credit card fees are whatever you have negotiated, and there are no additional monthly fees to use it.

-Salesforce is a company that is building a broad slightly verticalized non-profit solution that relies on a partner channel to implement and customize a specific solution for your organization.
-So, you buy the product from Salesforce and then you also negotiate with potentially 3 or 4 implementation partners to find one that best matches the way you need your solution set up.
-They can certainly customize the Salesforce solution to exactly meet your needs but at what additional cost?
-Not to mention who do you call for support?
-Let’s say that your data entry person is entering donations and the screen freezes.
-Do you have to call Salesforce or the implementation partner or that the third party credit card app provider?
-Who is responsible to resolve the issue?
+Salesforce is a company that is building a broad, slightly verticalized nonprofit solution that relies on a partner channel to implement and customize a specific solution for your organization.
+So, you buy the product from Salesforce.
+Then you also negotiate with potentially 3 or 4 implementation partners to find one that best matches the way you need your solution set up.
+They can undoubtedly customize the Salesforce solution to exactly meet your needs but at what additional cost?
+Not to mention whom do you call for support?
+Let’s say that your data entry person is entering donations, and the screen freezes.
+Do you have to contact Salesforce or the implementation partner, or the third-party credit card app provider?
+Who is responsible for resolving the issue?